yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

           servicePort: 80
 ```

-If we then push this ingress definiton to kubernetes, you will find a new service in your Tyk Pro API Dashboard, or in the API list if you are using the Tyk Community Edition API.
+If we then push this ingress definition to kubernetes, you will find a new service in your Tyk Pro API Dashboard, or in the API list if you are using the Tyk Community Edition API.

 #### Transport Layer Security (TLS)